Quantum time in near-horizon region of a black hole: Review of PaW mechanism

-where $|\psi(t)>$ is time dependent and the time projection of static state $|\Psi>>$.
+where $|\psi(t)\rangle$ is time dependent and the time projection of static state $|\Psi\rangle\rangle$.
 The time operator has following definition

-where $|t>_{C}$ is the eigenvector of time operator $T$ with eigenvalue $t$ in clock system $C$. \end{itemize} Now the important puzzle is if one can derive the Schrodinger equation from Wheeler-DeWitt equation (\ref{timless}).
-According PaW mechanism and by writing equation (\ref{timless}) in position representation in $\mathcal{H}_{R}$ one can derive the Schrodinger equation by following steps.
-First $|t>_{C}$ is procucted from left over equation (\ref{timless})
+where $|t\rangle_{C}$ is the eigenvector of time operator $T$ with eigenvalue $t$ in clock system $C$. \end{itemize} The crucial question that arises is whether it is possible to deduce the Schrödinger equation from the Wheeler-DeWitt equation (\ref{timless}).
+According to the PaW mechanism, one can derive the Schrödinger equation by converting equation (\ref{timless}) into position representation in $\mathcal{H}_{R}$ and following a series of steps.
+First $|t\rangle_{C}$ is multiplied from left over equation (\ref{timless})

 then we have